Menu

 Benefits for Army Veterans With Mesothelioma

-Army veterans diagnosed with mesothelioma or another asbestos-related disease due to military service may be entitled to benefits.
-The U.S. Department of Veterans Affairs (VA) offers compensation, healthcare options and other benefits to veterans of all military branches.
+Veterans diagnosed with mesothelioma after Army service may be entitled to disability benefits.
+The U.S. Department of Veterans Affairs (VA) offers compensation, healthcare options and other benefits for veterans with mesothelioma or another asbestos-related disease.

 Compensation for Army Veterans Affected by Asbestos Exposure

 Once a claim is filed, the VA will review the case and offer compensation based on set disability standards.
-Army veterans diagnosed with mesothelioma or asbestos lung cancer due to service-related exposure are considered 100% disabled by the VA.
+Army veterans diagnosed with asbestos lung cancer or mesothelioma from Army service exposure are considered 100% disabled by the VA.
 This results in maximum disability compensation.
-Other asbestos-related illnesses, such as asbestosis, may result in less financial compensation.
+Other asbestos-related illnesses with lower disability ratings, such as mild forms of asbestosis, may result in less financial compensation.

 In addition to filing a VA claim, Army veterans may get compensation by pursuing legal action.
 Other potential compensation options for Army veterans with asbestos-related illnesses include: